 The Faculty of Management offers a variety of employment opportunities to students.
 UBC's Student Appointments page outlines various types of appointments which may become available at the Okanagan Campus.
 In addition to these "on campus" positions, students may find opportunities off-campus through Co-op.

 Third year students have an option to try out their intended career paths prior to completion of their degree and get paid while exploring their future.
 Co-op placements comprise of either a 4 month, 8 month or 12 month term and may be divided into more than one placement.
 Applications are typically taken in September with work beginning the following May.

 Postings for openings within the Faculty of Management and elsewhere on campus can be found at Career Connect.
+You will require a CWL to login.
 Additional and external career opportunities are broadcast through the Faculty's social media.

 - marking assignments and exams

 - academic assistance to students during office hours

 Graduate students are also eligible to apply for positions as teaching assistants and will be those best qualified to assist with fourth year courses.